Affiliate disclosure: SetupRanked earns a commission on qualifying purchases. Prices were verified at time of writing and may change.

 Pros

-- 160Hz refresh rate — the fastest at this price point
+- 160Hz refresh rate — fastest at this price point

 - Strong contrast and deep blacks from VA panel